peremyslova/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-As we can see, there is about one fifth of observations that has missing values for the number of steps but we will decide how to replace missing values later.
+As we can see, there is about one eighth of observations that has missing values for the number of steps but we will decide how to replace missing values later.

 For now, we will just remove all incomplete cases: